pizzahunter2000/SoftwareEngineering2023Fall/doc/README.md

 1. Description
 2. Requirements

-## 1. Descripition
+## 1. Description
 This Java app simulates a ticket webshop of a train company.
-The user can search train connections from one station to another and receives a selection of possible travel itinaries.
+The user can search train connections from one station to another and receives a selection of possible travel itineraries.

 The user can choose from the routes and place an order to buy the specific ticket.
 They have the option to introduce a discount and the app calculates the ticket's price according to the length of the route (in distance) and the discount.